kumbulanit/t-sql/tech company/untitled/Module 10 - Using Subqueries/Lesson1_Writing_Self-Contained_Subqueries.md

     d.DepartmentName,
     d.Budget
 FROM Employees e
-INNER JOIN Departments d ON e.d.DepartmentID = d.DepartmentID
+INNER JOIN Departments d ON d.DepartmentID = d.DepartmentID
-WHERE e.d.DepartmentID IN (
+WHERE d.DepartmentID IN (
     SELECT d.DepartmentID
     FROM Departments d
     WHERE d.Budget > 500000